 Bearing in mind that test threshold target levels differ from one hospital to another, this could be a huge difference in actual blood glucose levels and therefore what is classed as borderline in one hospital may be a clear positive test result in another.

-We feel that if you have been told to monitor your blood glucose levels, then you will benefit from modifying your diet to a GD friendly one, such as suggested here.
+We feel that if you have been told to monitor your blood glucose levels, then you will benefit from modifying your diet to a GD friendly one, such as our 8 golden rules.

 Is my baby at risk if I have gestational diabetes?

 When blood glucose levels are poorly controlled then additional sugar is passed through to the baby, as a result the baby can grow to be large for gestational age.
+This in turn can cause problem for both the baby and the mother during birth and then for the baby post birth.
 Contrary to belief, gestational diabetes does not just cause bigger babies.
 In fact, when gestational diabetes is diagnosed and managed well, it is rare for babies to be 'big'.

-Most women with gestational diabetes go on to have normal pregnancies with healthy babies, but there are many complications associated with the condition, some which are very serious.
+Most women with gestational diabetes go on to have normal pregnancies with healthy babies, but there are many complications associated with the condition, some which can be very serious.

 If you would like to see some of the complications caused by and related to gestational diabetes then please read more here.